 Ask your teammate to share a positive experience they had with you.
 Ask employees if they would be comfortable sharing positive experiences with others if they positively leave the company.

-If you are struggling with negative reviews on Glassdoor, it's important to remember that the company or the platform cannot remove them.
-However, there are steps you can take to address the issue and improve your online reputation.
+If you are struggling with negative reviews on Glassdoor, there are steps you can take to address the issue and improve your online reputation.

-One effective solution is to work with a reputable online reputation management company like NewReputation, which can help you monitor and respond to reviews, improve your online presence, and develop strategies to promote positive reviews.
+NewReputation can help you monitor and respond to reviews, improve your online presence, and develop strategies to get more positive reviews.

 Contacting NewReputation for help is a proactive step towards improving your brand's image and maintaining a positive reputation online.